railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_traceability.rst

 * ``Draft`` : the move so far has no effect in the system.
 The transaction has not yet been confirmed,

-* ``Confirmed`` : the move will be done, so it will be counted in the calculations of virtual stock.
-But you do not know whether it will be done without problem because the products have been reserved for the move,
+* ``Not available``: the move will be done, so it will be counted in the calculations of virtual stock.
+But you do not know whether it will be done without problem because the products have not been reserved for the move,

-* ``Validated`` : the move will be done and the necessary raw materials have been reserved for the transaction,
+* ``Available`` : the move will be done and the necessary raw materials have been reserved for the transaction,

-* ``Done`` : the stock move has been done, and entered into the calculations of real stock,
+* ``Done`` : the stock move (picking) has been done, and entered into the calculations of real stock,

 * ``Waiting`` : in the case of transactions ``From Order``, this state shows that the stock move is blocked waiting for the end of another move,